• Skip to primary navigation

 Finance

 RUSS received an early stage grant from the GLA to develop their proposals and hire consultants.
-RUSS worked with Triodos Corporate Finance to set out a viable budget and cash flow forecast.
-Loan finance from social investors will pay for the construction of the homes and after completion, will be repaid by the residents entering shared equity homes via mortgages they secure.
-A long-term loan will be required to cover the remainder which will be paid for by the income generated by the properties for rent.
-Resident assessments are carried out by the Parity Trust, a charity who helps people on low incomes into home ownership.
+A loan form CAF Venturesome funded planning permission, and RUSS worked with Triodos Corporate Finance to set out a viable budget and cash flow forecast.
+The construction of the homes were financed with GLA capital grant and loans from a mixture of social investors and banks, which will be repaid in part by the residents buying shared equity and shared ownership homes with individual mortgages.
+A long-term loan will be required to cover the remainder which will be paid for by rental income from shared ownership homes.
+Grant requirements for the rented flats meant they had to be owned by a Registered Provider (RP).
+Although RUSS have ambitions to become an RP, they entered a partnership with CDS Co-operatives who purchased the flats to act as landlord, as well as providing management and maintenance services across the wider scheme.
+Resident assessments were carried out by the Parity Trust, a charity who helps people on low incomes into home ownership.
 They assess proposed residents’ needs with their ability to raise a deposit and ensure they can sustain mortgage repayments or rent along with bills, service charges and council tax.

 Design and Construction